The Mastitis Network brings together the diverse expertise of numerous Canadian researchers and international collaborators

 To mobilize national and international scientific and financial resources to decrease the incidence of mastitis, reduce financial losses, and maintain milk quality through concerted research, and effective and rapid transfer of results to end-users.

-on Canadian dairy farm
+on Canadian dairy farms

 Support farm sustainability